angular/angular/DEVELOPER.md

 tests respectively.

 **Note for transpiler tests**: The karma preprocessor is setup in a way so that after every test run the transpiler is reloaded.
-With that it is possible to make changes to the preprocessor and run the tests without exiting karma (just touch a test file that you would like to run).
+Therefore it is possible to make changes to the preprocessor and run the tests without exiting karma (just touch a test file that you would like to run).

 ### E2e tests

 1. `$(npm bin)/gulp build.js.cjs` (builds benchpress and tests into `dist/js/cjs` folder).
-2. `$(npm bin)/gulp serve.js.prod serve.js.dart2js` (runs local webserver).
+2. `$(npm bin)/gulp serve.js.prod serve.js.dart2js` (runs a local webserver).
 3. `$(npm bin)/protractor protractor-js.conf.js`: JS e2e tests.
-4. `$(npm bin)/protractor protractor-dart2js.conf.js`: Dart2JS e2e tests.
+4. `$(npm bin)/protractor protractor-dart2js.conf.js`: dart2js e2e tests.

 Angular specific command line options when running protractor:
   - `$(npm bin)/protractor protractor-{js|dart2js}-conf.js --ng-help`